twentyOne2x/attnmarkets-docs/pages/introduction/where-attn-sits-next-to-avici-and-pye.md

 > the revenues of apps, creators, DAOs, and networks.

-Instead of banking deposits, stake, or pure reputation, attn.markets banks the **revenue stream itself** and turns it into collateral, while also providing ways for those revenues to earn yield when idle.
+Instead of banking deposits, stake, private-credit portfolios, or pure reputation, attn.markets banks the **revenue stream itself** and turns it into collateral, while also providing ways for those revenues to earn yield when idle.

 Skim the table and exec summaries first.
 Expand a project if you want detail.